 It depends.
 A solid unit that has the potential to get even stronger, but cracks will appear in any defense if enough space is left in midfield.
 Speaking of…

-The injuries Sam Mewis’ last game for the USWNT was a substitute appearance vs. Uzbekistan in mid-April.
+Sam Mewis’ last game for the USWNT was a substitute appearance vs. Uzbekistan in mid-April.
 Julie Ertz, who was carrying an injury when asked to help the USWNT to a bronze medal in the 2021 Olympics and recently gave birth, has not played for the team all year, and it would be a shock to see her return.

 The current core